Self Help Africa

 where we work

-We work in eight countries across Africa.
+We work in nine countries across Africa.
 Find out more about where Self Help Africa works.

 Self Help Africa

 Self Help Africa is dedicated to ending hunger and poverty in rural Africa.